Labour drops £28bn-a-year green spending pledge

 Prime Minister Rishi Sunak warned the “uncertainty about what a Labour government would do is a real risk to our country’s future”.

-But it sparked an immediate backlash from green campaigners, as well as warnings from trade union allies and some figures in the energy industry.
+But it sparked an immediate backlash from green campaigners, as well as warnings from trade union allies, figures in the energy industry and even within Sir Keir’s party ranks.

 Unite general secretary Sharon Graham welcomed Labour commitments to the steel industry, but said: “Britain needs more, not less, investment and there is still much to do in order for Labour to gain the trust of workers impacted by net zero.